Day-by-Day / October 1, 1803

 Dispatching the boats

-Cincinnati, OH On or near this day, Lewis sends the boats down the Ohio so that they can meet him below Big Bone Lick.
-We have no record of that journey, but a contemporary traveler encountered numerous rapids and bars below Cincinnati.
+Lewis spends the day in Cincinnati and in the evening, he dispatches the boats down the Ohio to meet him below Big Bone Lick.
+We have no record of that journey, but Thomas Rodney encounters numerous rapids and bars in that stretch of the river.

 Dispatching the Boats